therossee/ThesisManagement-Group09/E2E Testing/E2E.md

 is correctly updated and impact correctly the output of the system.

 1. Go to the [home page](http://localhost:5173/)
+2. Login as a teacher
-2. Click on the menu button "Administration"
+3. Click on the menu button "Administration"
-    - You should access to the [virtual clock administration page](http://localhost:5173/admin/virtual-clock)
+     - You should access the [virtual clock administration page](http://localhost:5173/admin/virtual-clock)
      - The clock should be set to the current time in your timezone
-3. Click on edit button
+4. Click on the edit button
      - The clock shown on the input should be set to the current time in your timezone
-4. Change the time by adding some days, hours, minutes and seconds
-   - Don't forget to click on "OK"
+5. Click on the bar when is shown the date and the time -> you can now modify them -> choose another date and a new time
-5. Save the changes by clicking on the "SAVE NEW CLOCK" button
+6. Save the changes by clicking on the "SAVE NEW CLOCK" button
-   - You should see the same page as step 2 but with the new clock you indicated
+    - You should see the same page as step 3 but with the new clock you indicated and the information of exactly how much ahead the clock is
-6. Click on the button "RESET OFFSET"
-   - The clock shown should be set to the current time in your timezone
+7. You can edit it again by clicking on 'Edit' button aviable -> click on it
+8. If you changed your mind, you can click on the button "Cancel" and leave it as it is

 -> Each time you update the clock you can use the search thesis proposal page to check if the status of a proposal is accordingly updated